rivkaweinsh/complaint-system/README.md

 now you have sqs & redis on your local machine. (they are declared in the docker-compose yml file)

-install java 11 from here: https://www.oracle.com/java/technologies/javase-jdk11-downloads.html
+- Install java 11, go to https://www.oracle.com/java/technologies/javase-jdk11-downloads.html
 to be able run the craft-mock supplied by intuit: